moonrepo/moon/packages/cli/README.md

 ## Usage

 Once [projects](https://moonrepo.dev/docs/create-project) and
-[tasks](https://moonrepo.dev/docs/create-task) have been configured, you can run tasks with:
+[tasks](https://moonrepo.dev/docs/create-task) have been configured, tasks can be ran with:

 ```bash
 # Run `lint` in project `app`